osquery/osquery/README.md

 - loaded kernel modules
 - open network connections

 SQL tables are implemented via an easily extendable API.
-A bunch of tables already exist and more are constantly being written.
+A variety of tables already exist and more are being written.
 To best understand the expressiveness that is afforded to you by osquery, consider the following SQL queries:

 ```sql
 --------------------------------------------------------